GPT-Fathom/GPT-Fathom/README.md

 <a name="updates"></a>
 ## 🚀 Updates <a href="#updates"><img width="35" height="20" src="https://user-images.githubusercontent.com/12782558/212848161-5e783dd6-11e8-4fe0-bbba-39ffb77730be.png"></a>
-* [2023/12/18] We updated the evaluation results of the latest OpenAI models `gpt-3.5-turbo-1106` and `gpt-4-1106-preview` (GPT-4-Turbo) in our main [table](#leaderboard).
+* [2023/12/18] We updated the evaluation results of the latest OpenAI models `gpt-3.5-turbo-1106` and `gpt-4-1106-preview` (GPT-4 Turbo) in our main [table](#leaderboard).
 We observe that both models significantly regress on some benchmarks, such as DROP and BBH.
-Meanwhile, as revealed by our previous evaluations of the Web-based GPT-4, the new `gpt-4-1106-preview` (GPT-4-Turbo) model catches up on HumanEval with a striking 84.6 pass@1 score.
+Meanwhile, as revealed by our previous evaluations of the Web-based GPT-4, the new `gpt-4-1106-preview` (GPT-4 Turbo) model catches up on HumanEval with a striking 84.6 pass@1 score.

 * [2023/11/20] We updated the evaluation results of the entire LLaMA and Llama 2 family, including models of various sizes.
 Refer to the [table](#llama-family) below for complete results.